FormantIO/formant-ping-adapter/README.md

 `hostname` - The hostname or IP address to ping.

-`frequency` - The frequency at which to ping the host, in Hz.
+`interval` - The interval in seconds between pings.

 `timeout` - The timeout for the ping, in seconds.

-`stream` - The name of the stream to post the ping to.
+`formant_stream` - The name of the stream to post the ping to.

+## Tags

+Successful pings will be posted with a `success: true` tag, and failed pings will be posted with a `success: false` tag.